Today we’ll explore some alternatives

 - You can also look for a Total Bond Market Index Fund.
 Most plans will also offer these.

 - Target Retirement Funds are frequently offered in 401k plans and these can be an excellent choice.
 But look closely at the fees.
-They are always higher than those for index funds, sometimes by a lot.
+They are always higher than those for index funds, sometimes by a lot depending on the company offering them.

 For my international readers: